ryanlintott/ShapeUp/README.md

     .relative(0.4, 0.7)
 )

-// Or if you want all relative points let points = rect.points(
+// Or if you want all relative points you can use this shorthand version let points = rect.points(
     (0.0, 0.5),
     (0.5, 0.5),